MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/custom-order-categories-nav-retail-prod-hierarchy.md

 You must have demo data installed on your environment to do the following.
 1. Go to **Retail > Products and categories > Retail product hierarchy**.
-1. Click **Edit category hierarchy**.
+1. Select **Edit category hierarchy**.
-1. Click **Edit**.
+1. Select **Edit**.
 1. In the tree, expand 'ALL\Action Sports'.
 1. In the tree, expand 'ALL\Team Sports'.
 1. In the **Display order field**, enter a number (the number can be a negative value).
-1. Repeat for any additional categories you want to change the order of.
+1. Repeat for any additional categories that you want to change the order for.

-The display order for the channel navigation hierarchy is acknowleged in HQ for **Retail product hierarchy** and **Released products by category**.
+The display order for the channel navigation hierarchy is acknowledged in HQ for the **Retail product hierarchy** and **Released products by category**.

 ![RetailProductHierarchyCustomSortedWithNegativeValues](./media/RetailProductHierarchyCustomSortedWithNegativeValues.png)

 ![ReleasedProductsByCategoryCustomSortedBasedOnRetailProductHierarchy](./media/ReleasedProductsByCategoryCustomSortedBasedOnRetailProductHierarchy.png)

 ### Configure the display order for categories in channel navigation hierarchy